Ligue 1: Establishment

-The league's inaugural season of the all-professional league, called National, was held in 1932–1933.
-The 20 inaugural members of National were Antibes, CA Paris, Cannes, Club Français, Excelsior AC Roubaix, Fives, Hyères, Marseille, Metz, Mulhouse, Nice, Nîmes, Olympique Alès, Olympique Lillois, Racing Club de France, Red Star Olympique, Rennes, Sochaux, Sète, and Montpellier.
+The league's inaugural season of the all-professional league, called National, was held in the 1932–1933 season.
+The 20 inaugural members of National were Antibes, CA Paris, Cannes, Club Français, Excelsior AC Roubaix, Fives, Hyères, Marseille, Metz, Mulhouse, Nice, Nîmes, Alès, Lille, Racing Club de France, Red Star Olympique, Rennes, Sochaux, Sète and Montpellier.
 The 20 clubs were inserted into two groups of 10 with the bottom three of each group suffering relegation to Division 2.
 The two winners of each group would then face each other in a final held at a neutral venue, which later turned out to the Stade Olympique Yves-du-Manoir.

 The first final was held on 14 May 1933 and it matched the winner of Group A, Olympique Lillois, against the runner-up of Group B, Cannes.
 Antibes, the winner of Group B, was supposed to take part in the final but was suspected of bribery by the French Football Federation and was disqualified.
 In the first final, Lillois were crowned the inaugural champions following the club's 4–3 victory.

 After the season, the league decided to retain the 14 clubs and not promote any sides from the second division.
 The league also agreed to change its name from National to simply Division 1.
 For the 1934–35 season, the league organised a legitimate promotion and relegation system bringing the total tally of clubs in the first division to 16.
 The number remained until the 1938–39 season.

-Because of World War II, football was suspended by the French government and the Ligue de Football Professionnel, although its member clubs continued playing in regional competitions.
+Because of World War II, football was suspended by the French government and the Ligue de Football Professionnel (LFP) although its member clubs continued playing in regional competitions.
 During the "war championships", as they are called, professionalism was abolished by the Vichy regime and clubs were forced to participate in regional leagues, designated as Zone Sud and Zone Nord.
 Due to its non-association with the two leagues, the LFP and FFF do not recognise the championships won by the clubs and thus 1939–1945 is non-existent in the two organisations' view.
 Following the conclusion of the war and the liberation of France, professional football returned to France.
 The first division increased its allotment of clubs to 18.
 This number remained until the 1965–66 season when the number was increased to 20.
-In 2002, the league changed its name from Division 1 to Ligue 1.
+In 2002, the league changed its name from Division 1 to its current name, Ligue 1.